 This varies based on individualized health factors.
 However, in heavy drinkers, it can take between 1-6 months to fully recover from alcohol's effects.

 Certain parts of the brain will heal within 2 weeks.
 However, the frontal lobe, the development of new neural pathways, and the amount of white/grey matter in the brain may take much longer to return to normal.

 In rare cases involving severe alcoholism, the brain can take years to heal fully.

 Diet and exercise can improve the rate of recovery and lessen the symptoms of withdrawal.
 The process will still take time.
 Being patient with yourself and mindful of your wellness are good practices during this stage of recovery.

 How can I improve my mood after drinking?

-The intensity may vary, but depression after drinking is a guarantee.
-Certain habits, such as diet, exercise, and positive mental health habits, may help in the short term.
+Depression after drinking is very common.
+Certain habits, such as diet, exercise, and positive mental health habits, may help in the short-term.

-The best way to improve your mood after drinking is seeking mental health services.
+The best way to improve your mood after drinking is to seek mental health services.
 Therapy is a great way to uncover the cause of alcoholism, identify drinking triggers, and build healthy coping mechanisms.